TadavomnisT/Free_Books-Documents/Articles/5-backtracking-En/5-backtracking-En.md

 _______________________________________________

 Bloody hell ha?!

 That, was exponential growth, I shall write an article about it:3

 Jokes aside, I would like to mention an important moral point about chess and its logic:
-Chess was invented at a time when kings were waging wars and expanding their kingdoms (like they don't do that anymore ×_×).
+Chess was invented at a time when kings were declaring wars and expanding their kingdoms (like they don't do that anymore ×_×).
 Therefore, the logic behind it is that the power of the king and queen is higher than the others,  and the value of their lives is millions of times greater than the life of an innocent soldier... :/
 It's good to learn about backtracking algorithm or learning programming skill using trees, but if you believe that the no-good logic of chess applies to real life as well, and the life is nothing but a war between a few kings, where soldiers should get sacrificed in order to keep the king and queen safe from checkmate, in that case, you haven't learned anything.
 The value of all people is equal, and life is not a game of chess.